 Error-Correction: an introduction to future diagrams

-Error-Correction: an introduction to future diagrams, is a script reflecting on the influence of calculus, in which each articulation is just one of many takes, constantly re-edited, that references and includes openly appropriated texts, contemporary commentary, news items, anecdotal evidence; culminating in an interrelated convergence of many interwoven threads, whereby the voice (through language) is constituted between someone else's thoughts and the page.
+Error-Correction: an introduction to future diagrams is a script reflecting on the influence of calculus, in which each articulation is just one of many takes, constantly re-edited, that references and includes openly appropriated texts, contemporary commentary, news items, anecdotal evidence; culminating in an interrelated convergence of many interwoven threads, whereby the voice (through language) is constituted between someone else's thoughts and the page.
 It attempts to acknowledge the multitude of influences on how thought might be arrived at, with an emphasis on any subject to speak of (as questions of authorship, also arise) emerging in synthesis with their environment.

-human perceptions, - so prone to error, - are at best, an approximation, an estimation even, that 'operate(s) within the protocols of instruments”.
+“human perceptions, so prone to error, are at best, an approximation, an estimation even, that 'operate(s) within the protocols of instruments”.
 His premise was that human eyes have: “a hard-wired, involuntary drive to minimize perceptual errors - and discovered error-correction in the very nerve endings of our bodies”.

 Here, error is no mistake - but the driver of probable outcomes.

 I was interested in the way that the body was in question in this assemblage acting at several different scales and temporalities simultaneously, whilst the script denied any primacy of the voice, or identifiable subject, which is all the while being constituted through other people's words.